The Last Hour (TV series)

-The Last Hour is an Indian supernatural crime thriller web series on Amazon Prime Video.
-Starring Sanjay Kapoor, Karma Takapa, Shahana Goswami, Raima Sen, Shaylee Krishen and Mandakini Goswami, this web series is created, directed and produced by Amit Kumar and Anupama Minz.
+The Last Hour is an Indian supernatural crime thriller series on Amazon Prime Video.
+Starring Sanjay Kapoor, Karma Takapa, Shahana Goswami, Raima Sen, Shaylee Krishen and Mandakini Goswami.
+The series is created, directed and produced by Amit Kumar and Anupama Minz.
 The story revolves around the life of a mysterious shaman who can talk to spirits of dead people, and the drama that unfolds around it.
 The series premiered on the OTT platform Amazon Prime Video on May 14, 2021.

 Plot

 Arup is a Mumbai-based Police officer who is assigned a case after his transfer to the northeast.
 An actress from Bengal is brutally raped and murdered.
 In between the investigation, we see many locals on the run for saving their lives.
 Dev, is an archer who is seen shooting arrows in the wilderness.

 Dev is a Shaman who can communicate with the soul of the dead body and relive their last hour.
 Arup takes help from Dev for solving murders in the vicinity.
 However, Dev always finds a way to find something more than he is required by using his Shaman power.
 He also manages to check-on Pari, Arup's daughter, while he falls in love.

 Yama Nadu is following Dev to kill him because Dev injured his eye that can envision a person's death.
 He is assisted by his right-hand, Thapa.